 To help you find top equity crowdfunding investments we’ve compiled the following list of the most active equity crowdfunding platforms in the United States and Europe.

-Equity Crowdfunding in United States
+Equity Crowdfunding in the United States

 Wefunder states that it is the largest portal for equity crowdfunding both by investment volume and total number of investors.
-Wefunder has delivered $110m in investments, a large sum that is due in part to the broad range of startups it attracts – an online encyclopedia, a bionic pancreas and a film production, to name just a few.
+Wefunder has delivered $110m in investments.
+A large sum that is due in part to the broad range of startups it attracts.
+An online encyclopedia, a bionic pancreas and a film production, to name just a few.

 The platform accepts funds from international investors, with a flat 3.5% service fee, reduced to 2% if transfers are made using a credit card alternative.
 US-based startups can apply to join the platform, the charge is a flat 7.5% and only if funding succeeds, which covers all brokerage fees.
 Wefunder’s strength may well lie in its openness to startups of all colors – indeed, Wefunder is open to any company pursuing the American Dream.